Macabre (2009 film)

 Macabre (also known as Rumah Dara or Dara) is a 2009 Indonesian slasher film by The Mo Brothers.
 The film tells the story of a group of friends headed to the airport who meet a woman claiming to have been robbed and needs a ride home, which begins a dark turn of events.
 The film is based on 2007 short film Dara.

 Plot

 Adjie and Astrid, a married couple, are getting ready to travel to Sydney for a new job.
 They are accompanied by their friends, Alam, Eko, and Jimmy to the airport.
 On the road, they meet up with Adjie's sister, Ladya, and convince her to go with them.
 Ladya, who still blames Adjie for their parent's death, declines but later changes her mind.
 After they drive from Ladya's workplace, they see a confused beautiful woman named Maya on the road.
 She tells them she has been robbed and is unable to get home.
 Pitying her, they give Maya a ride home.

 The group drives to what seems to be the middle of nowhere, where Maya's house is located.
 There, they meet Maya's family.
 Her mother, Dara, has a very young and lovely face with an eerie expression and mysterious body language.
 Adam, Maya's brother is very gentlemanly.
 Arman, Dara's eldest son, is grumpy and never speaks.
 Dara secretly drugs Astrid's drink.
 After much insistence, the group agrees to stay for dinner.
 Adjie and Astrid, who is pregnant, go upstairs so Astrid could rest.
-Unfortunately, the remainder of their friends at the dinner get drugged and knocked out.
+The remainder of their friends at the dinner get drugged and knocked out.
 Arman takes them to a cellar, with Alam still at the dinner table.
 Alam is seduced by Maya, but rejects her.
 Out of anger, she slashes him and Adam breaks his arm.

 Adjie and Astrid see this and try to escape upstairs, but Adam breaks Adjie's leg.
 Astrid locks herself in the guest room.
 Dara tells her that the drug she was given will cause her to go into labor.
 Astrid finds a small window and sees a car arriving at the house.
 She calls for help, but the woman from the car is Dara's friend.
 She is given several coolers of "meat", revealing the motive for the slaughter to come.
 They are a family of cannibals, who belong to a secret society attempting to gain immortality from it.
 They regularly search for victims, providing human flesh for the society.
 Astrid's water breaks, and she gives birth on her own.

 Astrid gets out of the room with her newborn son and embraces her husband.
 Dara sneaks in and takes the baby.
 She tells the couple they can escape by themselves but if they try to take the infant back, they will all die.
 Astrid follows Dara as Adjie looks for help.